axolo/tree-array/README.md

 An array have children key and parentId key like tree.

-- [demo] of tree-array
+- Read [docs] for help more
 - Use [lodash.clonedeep] to keep data raw
-- May NOT be suitable for big data
+- May not be suitable for big data

 ## install